A hot topic: Are spicy foods healthy or dangerous?

 - Spicy foods are healthy.

 - Spicy foods don’t cause ulcers, but be careful if you have irritable bowel syndrome, dyspepsia, or inflammatory bowel disease (IBD).
-Basically, if spicy foods give you belly pain, think before you eat.
+Basically, if spicy foods give you stomach pain, think before you eat.

 - Spicy foods don’t cause hemorrhoids, but you may feel the burn if you have anal fissures.